Farhan001/alx-system_engineering-devops/0x00-shell_basics/README.md

 7. 6-firstdirectory: Make a directory in tmp dir
 8. 7-movethatfile: Move a file betty to a created tmp dir
 9. 8-firstdelete: Delete a file in a directory
-10. 9-firstdirdeletion: Delete an existing directory`
+10. 9-firstdirdeletion: Delete an existing directory
+11. 10-back: Move the dir back to the previous one